m3db/m3/docs/how_to/multi_node_hard_way.md

 There are three ‘role types’ for a m3db deployment -

-- m3coordinator: the m3coordinator binary serves to coordinate reads and writes across all hosts in the cluster.
+- m3coordinator: m3coordinator serves to coordinate reads and writes across all hosts in the cluster.
 It’s a lightweight process, and does not store any data when running in this mode.
 This role would typically be run alongside a Prometheus instance, or be baked into a collector agent.

-- Storage Node: m3dbnode processes running on these hosts are the workhorses of the database, they store data; and serve reads and writes.
+- Storage Node: `m3dbnode` processes running on these hosts are the workhorses of the database, they store data; and serve reads and writes.

 - Seed Node: First and foremost, these hosts are storage nodes themselves.
 In addition to that responsibility, they run an embedded ETCD server.
 This is to allow the various M3DB processes running across the cluster to reason about the topology/configuration of the cluster in a consistent manner.